walkovik/vagrant-php/readme.md

 * If it halted on the provision, try commenting some of the provision lines and destroy your machine with ```vagrant destroy```, confirm with ```y``` and try to load it up again with ```vagrant up```

 If the machine worked again, check the provision file that was not working and see if any of your changes broke the script.

+### Error 3: YOu don't have permissions to push to your own repository
+You need to add your ssh key to your git account, please google how to do this, the process is very simple but too long to include it in this readme file.